Uncategorized

 The one who sets up laptops, resets passwords, configures firewalls, manages backups, updates printers, answers phishing questions, and gets blamed when the internet hiccups.

-Meet the One-Person IT Department.
+Meet the reality behind One-Person IT Departments.

 Half technician, half miracle worker.
 100% burnout risk.